-Prior to joining Technopolis, Lisa successfully finished her PhD within a Marie Curie Innovative Training Network at the University of Twente and Regio Twente.
+Prior to joining Technopolis, Lisa successfully defended her PhD within a Marie Curie Innovative Training Network at the Center for Higher Education Policy at the University of Twente.
 Her PhD project -conducted in the Netherlands, Portugal & Denmark – focused on the role of universities in regional innovation policies and the ways individual academics contribute to regional development processes.
-She has published in major journals in the related field (e.g., European Urban and Regional Studies, European Planning Studies, Handbook on City and Regional Leadership).
+She has published in major journals in the related field.

-Before her PhD, Lisa worked in Santiago de Chile as a project manager and consultant for innovation, start-up support and strategic partnerships.
-During this time, she was part of several projects for the Chilean Economic Development Agency and diverse international bodies such as the Interamerican Development Bank.
-Related to her interest in South America and international development, she has been working as a UN online volunteer for an NGO in Jamaica.
+Before her PhD, Lisa worked in Santiago de Chile as a project manager and consultant for innovation and strategic partnerships.
+During this time, she was part of several projects for the Chilean Economic Development Agency and diverse international bodies such as the Interamerican Development Bank and World Bank.

-Lisa obtained her double degree (BA & MA) in International Management and Intercultural Studies at the University of Stirling (UK) and the University Passau (Germany).
+Lisa obtained her double degree (BA and MA) in International Management and Intercultural Studies at the University of Stirling (UK) and the University of Passau (Germany).
 She is a native German speaker, is fluent in English and Spanish and has basic knowledge of French and Dutch.